 Unemployment While on FMLA

 Trying to collect unemployment while on FMLA is unlikely to help you get paid during your time off because you still have a job.
-Even if you don’t qualify for the legal protections or get fired after they expire, you still have to be able and available for work.
+Even if you don’t qualify for the legal protections or get fired after they expire, you still fail the qualifying criteria.

 Don’t Qualify